No single test will prove you have persistent post-concussive symptoms.

 Your doctor may want to order a scan of your brain to check for other potential problems that could be causing your symptoms.
 A computerized tomography (CT) scan or magnetic resonance imaging (MRI) may be performed to detect structural brain abnormalities.

 If you're experiencing a lot of dizziness, you may be referred to a doctor who specializes in ear, nose and throat complaints.

 A referral to a psychologist or licensed counselor may be in order if your symptoms include anxiety or depression, or if you're having problems with memory or problem-solving.

-There is no specific treatment for post-concussion syndrome.
+There is no specific treatment for persistent post-concussive symptoms.
 Your doctor will treat the individual symptoms you're experiencing.
 The types of symptoms and their frequency are different for everyone.

-Medications commonly used for migraines or tension-type headaches, including some antidepressants, antihypertensive agents and anti-epileptic agents, appear to be effective when these types of headaches are associated with post-concussion syndrome.
+Medications commonly used for migraines or tension-type headaches, including some antidepressants, antihypertensive agents and anti-epileptic agents, appear to be effective for post-concussion types of headaches.
 Medications are usually specific to the individual, so you and your doctor will discuss which are most appropriate for you.

 Keep in mind that the overuse of over-the-counter and prescription pain relievers may contribute to persistent post-concussion headaches.

 Memory and thinking problems

 No medications are currently recommended specifically for the treatment of cognitive problems after mild traumatic brain injury.
 Time may be the best therapy if you have cognitive problems.
 Most of them go away on their own in the weeks to months after the injury.